Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 Students by the end of the course will be able to ...

-1. Use JavaScript to do DOM & data manipulation
-1. Implement authentication using JWT tokens and sessions
-1. Diagram and implement resource associations using a document-based database
+1. Diagram and implement resource associations using a document-based database.
+1. Write advanced MongoDB queries with a focus on optimium performance and efficiency.
+1. Discern between differing levels of persistance and the use cases that best fit each.
+1. Implement authentication using JWT tokens and sessions.
+1. Invent, create, test, deploy, and deliver a custom, fully secured API!

 ## Tutorials & Projects

-- The Reddit Tutorial.
+- The Reddit Tutorial
+- A Custom Authenticated API Project (days 12 through 14)
 - A Contractor or Original Web Project

 ## Evaluation